ikeyboard/mongoose-meteor-account/README.md

 <b>Methods</b>:
 - user.changePassword(password) - Change the password
 - user.comparePassword(password) - Compare given plain password to the password in the DB
+- user.generateResetPasswordToken() - Generates a token for reset password process
+- user.verifyResetToken(token) - Checks if the provided token is equal to the generated one
+- user.resetPassword(token, password) - Changes the user's password if the token matches the generated one

 >
 </i>